 What is a business overdraft facility?

-A business overdraft is a form of business credit where a lender sets aside a certain amount of funds for your business to use as they’re needed.
+A business overdraft is a form of commercial credit where a lender sets aside a certain amount of funds for your business to use as they’re needed.
 It has similarities with a credit card or a line of business credit, with some of the same advantages and disadvantages.
 A business overdraft is attached to an existing financial account, such as a savings or transaction account with a bank.
 Once it’s set up and approved, it allows your business to continue withdrawing money from your account even after the balance has reached zero.

 A business overdraft facility can potentially offer a substantial amount of funds.
 The limit on any given account will be set by the lender while you’re applying for the overdraft facility, but it’s possible for an unsecured business overdraft to offer in the area of $100,000.
 If you’re willing and able to offer security on the overdraft facility, though, this amount can be much larger – potentially into the millions.
+These are different from how business loans work, which involve granting you a lump sum and having you repay it over a set period in instalments.

 How do I compare a business overdraft facility to another?